Making vowel plots in R (Part 2)

 In this tutorial, I’ve covered a lot of material.
 The goal was to show you how to do two different ways to plot vowel trajectories in R. We first saw how to do trajectories in the F1-F2 space, so you can see lines overlaid on a traditional vowel plot.
 Then we saw how to imitate Praat and show the formants trajectories independently of each other.

 By doing so though, I’ve introduced a lot of data wrangling code, all of it coming from dplyr or tidyr, which are part of the tidyverse.
-I wasn’t able to stop and explain them all in depth, but the list of new functions was filter, mutate, select, arrange, case_when, gather, spread, separate, unite, group_by, summarize, and summarize_at.
+I wasn’t able to stop and explain them all in depth, but the list of new functions was filter, mutate, select, arrange, case_when, pivot_longer, pivot_wider, separate_wider_delim, unite, summarize, and across.
 These are all very handy functions to know!
 I use them every day and I recommend you get comfortable enough with them to be able to use them without even thinking about it.
 They can really help you as you wrangle other datasets.
 Again, I can’t recommend enough the book R for Data Science, which is where I learned all this.

 By the way, I’ve seen other similar tutorials for how to do trajectory plots in R (and there are likely more).
 One is Vowel formants trajectories and tidy data by Stefano Coretta, which is brief, but covers how to work with data that you may have gotten through a Praat script.
 Another is Working with Vowels Part 2: Plotting vowel data by Matthew Winn which covers things that this tutorial did not cover like labels and animations.
 A third is George Bailey’s excellent workshop materials for visualizing vowel formant data.
 There is some overlap with all of these, but hopefully my little tutorial can help you out too.